oopsliu/test18/gridThemePrompt.md

 #### Rule 4: If only one of page or group question type exists

 4.1.
 Add `"columnCount": 60"` at the root of each page or group question.

+### Rule 5: If map question exists

+5.1.
+Add `"columnCount": 60"` at the root of each map question if not already present.

 ---